-Buckets in the array use the following struct:
+Buckets in the array use the following structure :

 '''

 / Bucket for use in groups. /

-struct ofp_bucket {
+struct ofp bucket {

 uint16_t len;

-/ Length the bucket in bytes, including
+/ Length of the bucket in bytes, including

 this header and any padding to make it

 64-bit aligned. /

 uint16_t weight;

 / Relative weight of bucket.
 Only

 defined for select groups. /

 uint32_t watch_port;

 / Port whose state affects whether this

 bucket is live.
 Only required for fast

 failover groups. /

 uint32_t watch_group;

 / Group whose state affects whether this

 bucket is live.
 Only required for fast

 failover groups. /

 uint8_t pad[4];

-struct ofp_action_header actions [0]; / 0 or more actions associated with
+struct of p_action_header actions[0]; / 0 or more actions associated with

 the bucket - The action list length

 is inferred from the length

 of the bucket. /

 };

+'''

+'''

 OFP_ASSERT(sizeof(struct ofp_bucket) == 16);

 '''

 The weight field is only defined for select groups, and its support is optional.
 For other group types, this fields must be set to 0.
-In select group, the weight field is used to support unequal load sharing.
-If the switch does not support unequal load sharing, this fields must be set to 1.
+In select groups, the weight field is used to support unequal load sharing.
+If the switch does not support unequal load sharing, this field must be set to 1.
 The bucket's share of the traffic processed by the group is defined by the individual bucket's weight divided by the sum of the bucket weights in the group.
 If its weight is set to zero, the bucket is not used by the select group.
 When a port goes down, the change in traffic distribution is undefined.
 The precision by which a switch's packet distribution should match bucket weights is undefined.

 The watch_port and watch_group fields are only required for fast failover groups, and may be optionally implemented for other group types.
-These fields indicate the port and/or group whose liveness controls whether this bucket is a candidate for forwarding.
+These fields indicate the port and/or group whose liveness controls whether this bucket is a candidate for forwarding (see 6.5).
+If watch_port is OFPP_ANY, no port is being watched.
+If watch_group is OFPG_ANY, no group is being watched.
 For fast failover groups, the first bucket defined is the highest-priority bucket, and only the highest-priority live bucket is used (see 5.6.1).

-The actions field is the action set associated with the bucket.
-When the bucket is selected for a packet, its action set is applied to the packet (see 5.10).
+The actions field is the set of actions associated with the bucket.
+When the bucket is selected for a packet, its actions are applied to the packet as an action set (see 5.10).